Jenn-y/object-detection-quest-mr/README.md

 ## Object Detection in Mixed Reality with Quest 3

-This prototype has been developed during 2nd semester of IMLEX (Erasmus Mundus Master's degree Imaging and Light in Extended Reality) at University Jean-Monnet in  France.
+This prototype was developed during 2nd semester of IMLEX (Erasmus Mundus Master's degree Imaging and Light in Extended Reality) at University Jean-Monnet in  France.

-Developers: **Dženita Đulović, Daniil Brodt**
+Team: **Dženita Đulović, Daniil Brodt**

 ## Instructions

-Prototype has a different segments to setup before running.
+Prototype has several segments to setup before testing.

 Firstly, **scrcpy** for accessing the camera of Quest 3:
 1. Download and build scrcpy from this PR: [https://github.com/Genymobile/scrcpy/pull/4658](https://github.com/Genymobile/scrcpy/pull/4658), for example, as follows: